cloudstateu/MSDUBLIN/Lab2: AKS hands-on.md

 2. Install Azure CLI.
 3. Open command line and type: az login
 4. Procced with instruction in console window.
-5. After login process type in console: <code> az aks create --resource-group student0X --name student0XCluster --generate-ssh-keys </code>
+5. After login process type in console: <code> az aks create --resource-group student0X --name student0XCluster --generate-ssh-keys </code>.
+As we have not defined any params of cluster, Azure will use some defaults.
-6. After cluster is deployed (it make takes up to 30 minutes), install Kubernetes CLI by typing in console: <code> az aks kubernetes install-cli </code> On Windows, the default installation is c:\program files (x86)\kubectl.exe.
+6. After cluster is deployed (it may takes up to 20 minutes), install Kubernetes CLI by typing in console: <code> az aks kubernetes install-cli </code> On Windows, the default installation is C:\Program Files (x86)\kubectl.exe.
 You may need to add this file to the Windows path.
-7. Get credentials to cluster: <code> az acs kubernetes get-credentials --resource-group student0X --name student0XCluster </code>
+7. Get credentials to cluster: <code> az acs kubernetes get-credentials --resource-group student0X --name student0XCluster </code>.
+Use your resource group name and your cluster name.
-8. Verify connection using command: <code>kubectl get nodes </code>
+8. Verify connection using command: <code>kubectl get nodes </code>.
+You can also type commands like:
+<code>kubectl get pods </code>
+<code>kubectl get services </code>

 ## Task 2: Create secret and deploy POD